sohamchitalia/CSCI571_FlaskNewsApp/README.md

 ## Project Description

 ### About
-Creating a website using Google News API to display news from various sources and allow users to search for news based on parameters such as:
+Creating a news website using Google News API to display news from various sources and allow users to search for news based on parameters such as:

  - Keyword
  - Publish Date Range